Skip to content

 For each device in each mode, you configure two things:

 • Priority — a number where lower means more important.
 When PELS needs to turn things down, it starts with the highest-numbered (least important) devices and works its way up.
-When there is room again, it restores in the opposite order.
+When there is room again, it resumes devices in the opposite order.

 • Desired temperature — the target temperature PELS will set for this device in this mode (for temperature devices).